 - Put the smaller bag(s) into the larger bag.
 Again I double up the bags because they usually break.

 - Put the ice and salt into the bigger bag.

 - Shake, smash, throw until the half and half has frozen and become ice cream.
 Stop and take some time to observe what is happening.

 - Measure how much ice cream you have.
 Is it more than the 1/2 cup that you started with?
 Why?

 - Use cream instead of half and half.
 Is there a difference?
 Why?

 - Use almond milk instead of half and half.
 Is there a difference?
 Why?
 (Hint: the fat content makes a difference.)

-By the time that we were done my young friend had learned many science lessons from making Freezer Bag Ice Cream but in his mind he had just had a fun time playing and eating a delicious cool treat.
+By the time that we were done my young friend had learned many science lessons from making Freezer Bag Ice Cream but in his mind, he had just had a fun time playing and eating a delicious cool treat.